 Michelle Belgiorno is an exhibiting artist, a director of several private companies, as well as a Trustee of the Sir William Dobell Art Foundation.
 She possesses a Bachelor of Arts (Honours), a Master of Commerce and a BA in Fine Arts.
 Michelle has extensive experience in the philanthropic sector in Australia, particularly in arts and education, and has a background in corporate communications.
 She has had a lifelong love of our native wildlife and is passionate about preserving it for future generations.
 Michelle was appointed a director of AWC in 2012.

 Kristy Hinze-Clark has had a long and distinguished career as a model and in the fashion industry both in Australia and internationally.
-She is also a business woman, collaborating withbrands such as Sportscraft on a range of products, and more recently launching her own company, Legitimutt (luxury products for dogs).
+She is also a business woman, collaborating withbrands such as Sportscraft on a range of products.
 Kristy is a passionate conservationist and is currently studying environmental biology.
 She has been an AWC Patron and ambassador for several years.
 Kristy was appointed Director in February 2013.

 Mark Robertson OAM is based in Melbourne, Australia where he runs a family business incorporating property and hospitality interests.
 Mark has extensive experience in funds management, as both Director and Deputy Chair of HOSTPLUS and as a Member of the Industry Funds Management Advisory Board.
 He is founder and chair of Hotelcare, the charitable arm of the Victorian branch of the Australian Hotels’ Association.